cogini/phoenix_container_example_old/README.md

 https://github.com/moby/buildkit/issues/1509

-## BuildKit / buildx
+## BuildKit

 BuildKit is a new back end for Docker that builds tasks in parallel.
-It also supports caching of files outside of the image, particularly useful for downloads such as Hex, JS or OS packages.
+It also supports caching of files outside of container layers, particularly useful for downloads such as Hex, JS or OS packages.

-`buildx` is the new CLI which allows e.g. `docker build` to take advantage of features in the back end.
+`buildx` is the new Docker CLI command which takes advantage of features in the back end.

 * https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/experimental.md
 * https://github.com/docker/buildx